| MAP | PTLog Documents > Tutorial > PTLog Basic > Format values | << | >> |

 The former way is very simple and clear,

-but forces you to invoke constructor of CustomTap
+but forces you to invoke constructor of CustomTap.

 Today, thanks to refacotring tools like Eclipse,

-replacing constructor invocation of LogTap
+replacing constructor invocation of LogTap with

-in your application code
+one of CustomTap in your application code

 is not so difficult.